J-Sarnoff/FlexFloat.jl/doc/valuesAndSpecialValues.md

      ±Tiny are considered to hold all nonzero values of magnitude less than the available float of least magnitude.

-        If gradual.jl is included, this would be less than the subnormal value of least magnitude, which excludes all Float64|32 representable values.
-So, it is set equal to the subnormal value of least magnitude, making it safe for external operations to ignore it as a special case.
-        Otherwise, central.jl is included and this is set to be much greater than the subnormal of largest magnitude.
+     This is set to be much greater than the largest subnormal.

      Testing for these seminumerical values is supported using isinf, ishuge, istiny, also isnan.
 Use them, not others.